Nature Connection in Aotearoa New Zealand

 What do we mean by 'Nature Connection'?

-As a starting point we will refer to the research and resources from Miles Richardson and his Nature Connectedness team at the University of Derby, UK.
+As a starting point we referred to the research and resources from Miles Richardson and his Nature Connectedness team at the University of Derby, UK.
 Based on years of research and community projects, they have created the Nature Connection Handbook, which is a great place to start for an overview of what nature connection can look like, the many benefits for people and nature, and and how we can strengthen our relationship with nature:

 Nature connection is about our relationship with nature – how we think about, feel about, and experience nature.
 When we feel very close to nature, we recognise ourselves as part of the natural world, and value our relationship with it.
 We notice nature, seek it out, and feel happy when we are in it.